 - While most modules program quickly, some modules, and/or or sequential programming events, may require extended programming time and may require the use of the EL-49642 SPS Programming Support Tool to maintain system voltage even on a well charged vehicle.
 Please consult the Control Module References for module specific programming and set up procedures for detailed instructions. - Control module replacement labor codes include programming and/or set-up time as appropriate. - When the component is being replaced, reprogramming labor codes are NOT to be used along with the module replacement labor code. - Reprogramming a control module with the same calibration is not considered a valid repair. - When a bulletin is published with a special bulletin-only labor code, the diagnosis time is not included unless there are specific diagnostic steps called out in the bulletin. - The reprogramming labor codes may not be applicable to all vehicles.
-Refer to Labor Time Guide for usage and times.
+For the comprehensive list of applicable reprogramming labor codes please refer to the appropriate Labor Time Guide for usage and times.